UNCLEDAVE

 Very Pleasant Americanized English

 An Americanized-English blend with Dark Burley in the lead position.
-There is a enough Latakia to provide some charred wood to the overall flavor throughout the smoke, but it's not a dominant feature.
-Virginia Flake (that has been fully fubbed out and cut into ribbons) undoubtedly acts as a mitigating force on the power of the Dark Burley while contributing some additional richness and perhaps a little extra sweetness.
+There is a enough Latakia to provide some charred wood to the overall flavor throughout the smoke, but it's not an overly dominant feature.
+Virginia Flake (that has been fully rubbed out and cut into ribbons) undoubtedly acts as a mitigating force on the power of the Dark Burley while contributing some additional richness and perhaps a little extra sweetness.
 The Black Cavendish undoubtedly provides a bit more sweetness and works as a binder bringing the other components together.
 The Turkish Oriental is obvious and provides some sour herbal notes and is mixed at a level that strikes me as more than a condiment--it is noticeable on every puff.
 Sea Dog approaches medium in both power and flavor.
 There is a noticeable sweet/sour and earthy interplay between the various tobaccos and there is plenty of body and flavor.
-I find that the smoke aroma is not nearly so offensive as so many other Burley and Latakia combinations.
+I find that the smoke aroma is not nearly so offensive as many other Burley and Latakia combinations.
 This is not a love at first pipe kind of blend—it requires a few acquaintances.
-I would suggest that if you enjoy Epiphany then I think you might also enjoy Sea Dog for a change-up.
-Sea Dog is a bit more complex, a tad sweeter, and displays more charred wood while Epiphany with its 3-Burley combination is richer, darker, and more earthy with a distinct nutty taste and less charred wood.

 Cornell & Diehl - Epiphany